-- Farmers' Union Grain Terminal Association Headquarters is considered by SHPO to be eligible for its high quality architecture and its association with the grain cooperative; the current study assessed its current condition and historic integrity. - The Hubert H. Humphrey Job Corps Center was previously recommended not eligible as a historic district; the current study evaluated three campus buildings within the APE for individual eligibility. - Minnesota State Fairgrounds was evaluated as a potential historic district, and specific buildings within the APE were evaluated for individual eligibility. - Gloria Dei Lutheran Church was evaluated for its high quality architecture. - Fire Station located at 1578 Highland Parkway - 2004 Ford Parkway was evaluated as an example of Modernist architecture.
+- Farmers' Union Grain Terminal Association Headquarters is considered by SHPO to be eligible for its high quality architecture and its association with the grain cooperative; the current study assessed its current condition and historic integrity. - The Hubert H. Humphrey Job Corps Center was previously recommended not eligible as a historic district, but Building 1 and Building 3 were determined to be individually eligible.
+The current study assessed the current condition and historic integrity of the two buildings. - Minnesota State Fairgrounds was evaluated as a potential historic district, and specific buildings within the APE were evaluated for individual eligibility. - Gloria Dei Lutheran Church was evaluated for its high quality architecture. - Fire Station located at 1578 Highland Parkway - 2004 Ford Parkway was evaluated as an example of Modernist architecture.